AbberiorInstruments/ImspectorDocs/docs/data/analysis/examples.rst

 Solution using the Interpolation-function:
 +++++++++++++++++++++++++++++++++++++++++++

-1. Obtain the size of the stack in pixel (using Ctrl + T)
+1. Obtain the size of the stack in pixel (using :kbd:`ctrl + t`)
 2. Using 'Analysis'-'Interpolation' create a new stack with size $aN_i$ (possible rounding errors!)
-3. Change the stack size of the interpolated stack (using Strg. + T) to the old size and chose thereby the middle of the interval in pase position (whatever the signs are)
+3. Change the stack size of the interpolated stack (using kbd:`ctrl + t`) to the old size and chose thereby the middle of the interval in pase position (whatever the signs are)

 Solution using Analysis/Arithmethics:
 +++++++++++++++++++++++++++++++++++++++